 So Should You Switch to Wool?

-We say no. Yes, wool is a natural fiber so microplastics aren’t an issue, but as we wrote about in this post (Say no to Wool), wool is an inhumane (and unsustainable) textile that involves a lot of cruelty.
+We say no, but because we’re vegan.
+Yes, wool is a natural fiber so microplastics aren’t an issue, but as we wrote about in this post (Say no to Wool), wool is often an inhumane (and unsustainable) textile that involves a lot of cruelty.
 Plus, animal farming is a huge contributor to climate change.
 So while it may be easy to argue that because it’s a “natural” material it’s less harmful to the environment, the issue is a lot more complicated than that, unfortunately (and involves a lot of cruelty to animals, which we never endorse).
+But it’s up to you to decide because sustainability is a spectrum; it’s not black and white.

 What to do About It